mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

     -   more compressed data stream : Minimal hinting

+Candidates for Higher principals

+*   Neural machinery is solving problems efficiently (given its building blocks)
+    -   what actual problems need solving

+*   Compression of Experience
+    -   Minimal Description Length
+    -   Occam's razor

+*   Bayesian statistics

+*   Hebbian Learning
+    -   Gradient descent
+    -   Optimisation

-*   'Thought process' of AI may be very different
+'Thought process' of AI may be very different

-    -   people whose names have 'p'as first letter
+*   people whose names have 'p' as first letter
-    -   people whose names have 't' their third letter
+*   people whose names have 't' as third letter

-    -   page numbering
+*   page numbering

 *   Incompatible hardware : Uploading doesn't make sense to me

-*   Uneven progress
-    -   To get to singularity we'll pass through 'person who can't do maths'
-    -   Not clear that twice the capacity => twice the smarts

-*   Conscious thought is the water's surface, whereas mind is the ocean
-    +   Difficult to dig deeply into the actual process of thought
-    +   People look to brain damage, disorders, tricks, etc
+Conclusions

+*   AI Effect is a problem
+*   Don't even know the right questions to ask
 *   Deep Learning frontier is being pushed by competitions
     +   Need to figure out competitive 'thinking' data/interactions (rather than 1 per researcher)

-*   Slides not present :
-    +   Graph of computer power vs brain compute power

-    +   Singularity worries
-        -   Perhaps AI workers arrive in time to difuse the demographic time-bomb